 Technology has experienced a change in value over the past years.
 On its own it is no longer enough to differentiate among competitors, instead it should be seen as support to customer-centric value creation.

 Within private or business context apps have become helpful companions that enable people to conveniently solve their daily often repetitive tasks.
 Quickly scheduling meetings with colleagues, booking a taxi via app or scrolling through the latest fashion or shopping needs on the way home are typical activities.
-Whether apps run on desktop, mobile, native app, progressive web app or just as a website, they all have progressed into a digital ecosystem that empowers people to fulfil their duties.
+Whether apps run on desktop, mobile, native app, progressive web app or just like a website, they all have progressed into a digital ecosystem that empowers people to fulfill their duties.

-But while this is more true than ever, the sheer value of technology and in this case software, has fundamentally altered over the course of the past years.
+But while this is truer than ever, the sheer value of technology and in this case software has fundamentally altered over the course of the past years.
 It used to be a clear differentiator to have the capability to build your own app or webshop when the internet was in its second wave of land grabbing and the iPhone (a decade ago!) shaped the perception of mobile internet.
 Now, it is nothing more than a piece of the puzzle that accounts towards a holistic digital approach.

-What started initially as small streak on the horizon of the cloud hosting movement and the servitization of enterprise IT (think AWS, IBM, Google, Azure) progressed into the development of software products to solve business topics fast and efficiently.
+What started initially as a small streak on the horizon of the cloud hosting movement and the servitization of enterprise IT (think AWS, IBM, Google, Azure) progressed into the development of software products to solve business topics fast and efficiently.
 Whereas companies in the past allocated fundamental resources to develop their own CRM or CMS and proudly designed spreadsheets to track and manage business processes, a continuous evolution of SaaS (Software-as-a-Service) products is changing the landscape.

 Thus, the approach from startups and corporates alike, often supported by major consultancies and agencies, has shifted.
 Whereas controlling all software components in-house was seen as a strategic advantage in the past, agility, time-to-market (read: speed!) and best customer centricity are today the key characteristic to foster a competitive, but continuously evolving factor of strategic importance.